anton-kirschhock/angularintroduction2018/README.md

 ```

-By making an action cancelUncompleted, We tell ngsx that there is an observable involved.
+By making an action cancelUncompleted, We tell ngsx that there is an observable involved and that it is possible to cancel the previous executing action when there is a new one triggered.

 Now create a Selector within the user.state.ts